hazelcast/hazelcast-jet/site/docs/concepts/event-time.md

 ![Tumbling Window](assets/eventtime-tumbling.svg)

-A tumbling window is basically a special case of the sliding window.
+In Jet, the tumbling window is just a special case of the sliding window.
 Since the sliding step is configurable, you can set it equal to the window itself.
 You can imagine the window tumbling over from one position to the next.
+Since Jet has an optimized computation scheme for the sliding window, there is little reason not to use a sliding step finer than the size of the window.
+A rule of thumb is 10-100 steps per window.

 ### Session Window

 ![Session Window](assets/eventtime-session.svg)

-While sliding and tumbling windows have a fixed, predetermined length, the session window adapts to the data itself.
+While the sliding window has a fixed, predetermined length, the session window adapts to the data itself.
 When two consecutive events are separated by more than the configured timeout, that gap marks the boundary between the two windows.
 If there is no data, there is no session window, either.

 ## Event Disorder